subrinalisa/Business-SASS-Template/README.md

 <h2>Weathern</h2>
 <p>It is an weather application.
 User can get his current location's weather updates, also he can get any city's
-    weather information from the search bar.</p>
+    weather information by searching the city name.</p>
 <h2>How to run the app</h2>
 <ul>
     <li>Download the file as zip & extract it</li>